Crisel Consunji: Biography

 Consunji was born and raised in the Philippines.
 She received a BA and an MA in political science from the Ateneo de Manila University.
 She was trained at Repertory Philippines, a theatre company.

-She moved to Hong Kong in 2008 to work at Hong Kong Disneyland, where she performed for three years as the lead vocalist in productions such as High School Musical and The Golden Mickeys.
-In 2015, she and her husband Carsten Rakutt founded Baumhaus, which provides creative arts classes to 0–6 years olds.
+She moved to Hong Kong in 2008 to work at Hong Kong Disneyland, where she performed for three years as a lead vocalist in productions such as High School Musical and The Golden Mickeys.
+In 2015, she and her husband Carsten Rakutt founded Baumhaus, which provides creative arts classes to 0–6 year-olds.

 Acting career

 In 2017, she appeared in an episode of RTHK's series Below the Lion Rock.
-She auditioned for Still Human after clicking on a casting ad on Facebook.
-For her debut starring role, she became the first Filipino to be nominated for and to win Best New Performer, and the first to be nominated for Best Actress at the Hong Kong Film Awards.
-She delivered her speech in Cantonese, English, and Tagalog.
+In 2019 in Still Human, her first starring role, Evelyn Santos, she became the first Filipino to be nominated for and to win Best New Performer, and the first to be nominated for Best Actress at the Hong Kong Film Awards.